Payroll compliance frameworks: components & best practices

 Tax withholding and reporting is the process of deducting required taxes from employee wages and submitting those amounts to the appropriate tax authorities.

-Employers manage employee tax obligations by calculating and removing the appropriate tax amounts from each paycheck.
-They then provide detailed reports to tax authorities and employees, such as annual wage statements, for accurate tax records and compliance.
-For example, a report titled, “Tax Withholding and Reporting: Improve the Processes and Tools for Determining the Proper Amount of Withholding and Reporting of Tax Liabilities” by the IRS Taxpayer Advocate Service highlights how changes from the Tax Cuts and Jobs Act affected withholding processes, which requires employers to adjust withholding to maintain compliance and accurate reporting.
+Employers calculate and remove the appropriate tax amounts from each paycheck, then provide detailed reports to tax authorities and employees - such as annual wage statements - for accurate tax records and compliance.
+A report titled, "Tax Withholding and Reporting: Improve the Processes and Tools for Determining the Proper Amount of Withholding and Reporting of Tax Liabilities" by the IRS Taxpayer Advocate Service highlights how changes from the Tax Cuts and Jobs Act affected withholding processes, which requires employers to adjust withholding to maintain compliance and accurate reporting.

 Record-keeping practices